Programs of political parties in Armenia: Hanrapetutyun Party

 The Hanrapetutyun Party is a centrist, pro-European political party in Armenia.
-The party was founded in 2001 by ex-members of the Republican Party of Armenia.
+The party was founded in 2001 by former members of the Republican Party of Armenia.
 Prior to the 2018 Armenian parliamentary election, the party formed the We Alliance with the Free Democrats, another pro-European political party in Armenia.
 However, the alliance received just 2% of the vote.
 As this was lower than the 5% minimum threshold required, the We Alliance of Hanrapetutyn and the Free Democrats failed to gain representation in the National Assembly.
 The alliance subsequently dissolved.

 Heritage

 Heritage is a centre-right political party founded in 2002.
-Its current leader is Raffi Hovannisian, the party is a pro-Western and pro-European party.
+Its leader is Raffi Hovannisian.
+The party is a pro-Western and pro-European party.
 It holds observer member status in the European People's Party.
 The party favors integration of Armenia into the European Union and ultimate accession.
 The party however did not participate in the 2018 parliamentary elections.